idaMakelaWork/ohmyzshtheme/README.md

 ## License

-This project includes code from [Original Project Name], which is licensed under the MIT License.
+This project includes code from oh-my-zsh, licensed under the MIT License.

 Modifications and new code are also licensed under the MIT License.